mstksg/inCode/copy/entries/typed-sm-lc-1.md

 [levels]: https://blog.jle.im/entry/levels-of-type-safety-haskell-lists.html

 But this is not that kind of blog post.
-This is the kind of blog post where we celebrate terrifying type-safety, facetious fanciness, masochistic meta-analysis.
+This is the kind of blog post where we celebrate terrifying type-safety, facetious fanciness, and masochistic meta-analysis.
 This series is about what happens when we dare to go full fancy.
-Let's write code that is so inscrutable, so much of a pain and torture to write, yet so _undeniably useful_ that you can't help but try to throw it into every single thing you write and will feel a gnawing emptiness in your soul until you do.
+Let's write code that is so inscrutable, so painful and torturous to write, yet so _undeniably useful_ that you can't help but try to throw it into every single thing you write and will feel a gnawing emptiness in your soul until you do.

-As our example, let's write a type-safe method to specify your program as a series of states, with triggered transitions between them.
-A Type-Safe state machine graph using a type-safe lambda calculus.
-We want to specify this in a way that we can write once and it will
+As our example, let's write a type-safe method to specify your program as a series of states, with triggered transitions between them: a type-safe state machine graph using a type-safe lambda calculus.
+We want to specify this in a way that we can write once and then:

-1. Be interpretable in a type-safe way within Haskell
+1.  be interpretable in a type-safe way within Haskell.
-2. Be inspectable with visualizable control flow.
+2.  be inspectable with visualizable control flow.
-3. Be compilable to multiple actual backends, letting you run the same function under multiple implementations.
+3.  be compilable to multiple actual backends, letting you run the same function under multiple implementations.

 Once you go down this road, everything you ever write will feel woefully unsafe and limited.
-And everything you will want to write will be hopelessly inscrutable by normal humans and borderline unusable.
+And everything you want to write will be hopelessly inscrutable by normal humans and borderline unusable.
 But such is the curse we all bear.
 Turn around now, you have been warned.